Big John (dinosaur): Auction and sale

+Pre-auction display

 The skull first went on public display in Trieste in February 2021.
 The fully-assembled skeleton was briefly displayed in Trieste, from 30 July to 1 August 2021.
 This three-day exhibition was celebrated with the release of a children's book, A dinosaur walking around Trieste, written by Barbara Battistelli and illustrated by Luca Vergerio and Gianpaolo di Silvestro.
 From mid-September to mid-October, the skeleton was displayed at the Rue des Archives in Paris, France.